Search by Keyword

 The Make-up Of The Album

 Another financial advantage was discovered by Capitol before the album running order was put together.
 They decided to limit the usual twelve songs on an American album to eleven.
 Since American record companies pay a mechanical license fee for each song on an album, eleven songs instead of twelve would reduce costs and therefore increase money made.
 They could actually save $20,000 per million copies sold by leaving out one song and, since the album sold a total over two million copies, they saved over $40,000 this way.
 They also realized that, with “Meet The Beatles!” selling nearly three million copies by the time they were preparing this new album, Beatles fans would buy the album just as readily if there were only eleven songs instead of twelve.
-With the success of this discovery, almost all of the US albums released on the Capitol label in the '60s had just eleven songs.
+With the success of this discovery, most of the US albums released on the Capitol label in the '60s had just eleven songs.

 Capitol had previously decided to leave off five of the six ‘cover songs’ from the British “With The Beatles” album for the American “Meet The Beatles!” album since they thought that American R&B songs performed by a British group wouldn’t go over well.
 With the overwhelming success of The Beatles in the US, Capitol realized that they had been wrong.
 This led to the availability of five stellar performances which would help to create a high-energy second album.